PurplePachyderm/vfc_ci_tutorial/README.md

 ```
 float recursiveDotprod(float * x, float * y, size_t n) {

-	// NOTE This implementation assumes that n can be written as 2^k
+	// NOTE This implementation assumes that N can be written as 2^k
 	if((n & (n - 1)) != 0) {
 		return 0;
 	}